Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Zero-shot Transfer Results

 \textbf{Effect of intermediate pretraining dataset size:} We examined the effect of the size of the WikiTransfer data on downstream performance.
-For this experiment, we take a single subset of 10k unsupervised data points as validation data and then vary the amount of data used for training for 10k, 100k, 250k, and 400k examples.
 Results are shown in Table \ref{tab:dataset_size_comparison}.
 We see a general increase with the addition of more data, although smaller increases after 100k data points and even a decrease in 250k on XSum, likely due to noise variation.
-When compared to XSum, we see that the performance with 10k data points on CNNDM is already much closer to the best performance.
-We believe that this is due to the highly extractive nature of CNNDM.
-Such an objective is especially easy for a model such as BART to learn, as it is pretrained as a denoising autoencoder.
+The performance with 10k data points on CNNDM is already much closer to the best performance than the XSum case.
+We believe that this is due to the highly extractive nature of CNNDM, which is especially easy for a model such as BART to learn, as it is pretrained as a denoising autoencoder.
 For XSum, we see a noticeable improvement from 10k to 100k examples.
 We suspect that the abstractive objective is harder for the model to learn with small datasets.
 As we add more examples, we do not see a noticeable improvement.
-Such observations agree with our observation of the effect of learning rate and the CNNDM objective being easier for the model to overfit to and learn.
-For the remaining experiments, we use 400k data points since this worked well in initial experiments. \DatasetSizeComparison
+Such observations agree with our observation of the effect of learning rate and overfitting to the easier CNNDM objective.
+For the remaining experiments, we use 400k data points based on initial experiments. \AblationsLRBinM \DatasetSizeComparison